Ellinaut/elliRPC-Specification/README.md

 This endpoint MAY be used for automatically creation of api clients.

-The url path for this endpoint MUST be `/elliRPC/_packages.{contentType}`.
+The url path for this endpoint MUST be `/elliRPC/@definitions/packages.{contentType}`.

-Possible values for `{contentType}` MUST be `html` and `json`.
+Possible value for `{contentType}` MUST be `json`.
 Implementations of this specification MAY offer more content types for this endpoint.

 This endpoint MUST respond with HTTP status `406 Not Acceptable` if an `Accept` header is given and does not match the `Content-Type` given via uri path.